-Winding through the streets of Saigon at night is suitable for children as young as four or five.
+Winding through the streets of Ho Chi Minh City at night is suitable for children as young as four or five.
 Your safety is paramount and your guide will equip you with everything you need to sit back and enjoy this exhilarating ride.
 You’ll negotiate the sprawling city streets, stopping at hand-picked, local restaurants and music venues, as well as being given the opportunity to sample local street food.

-The Cu Chi tunnels, a set of underground passages used during the Vietnam War, are also worth a visit, and are easy to stop at on the way to Saigon from the airport.
+The Cu Chi tunnels, a set of underground passages used during the Vietnam War, are also worth a visit, and are easy to stop at on the way to Ho Chi Minh City from the airport.

-These vessels are fairly small, some with only six cabins, and can manoeuvre around the smaller tributaries of the Delta with ease.
+These vessels are fairly small, some with only six cabins, and can maneuver around the smaller tributaries of the Delta with ease.